AbbeBlubb/fast/readme.md

 - BEM

 Want to do:
-- image-webpack-loader (compression) and url-loader (base 64; will disable the cashing functionality)
+- Url-loader (base 64; will disable the cashing functionality)
-- Hash/chunkhash working in development
 - System.import() for module routing
-- webpack config prod settings
 - manifest.json
-- infinite scroll

 <p>⚡ Lazy-loading and code splitting ⚡</p>